Top 10 Sales Contest Ideas

 If used correctly, gamification through fun contests can double or even triple sales generated by your business, as well as get workers back on track by giving them desirable incentives (like winning some extra time off as a prize for working hard).

-However, if these contests are executed inefficiently, or used as a tool to apply unreasonably large amounts of pressure upon your team members, it will turn off both buyers and your business reps, which simply cannot be afforded.
+However, if these contests are executed inefficiently or used as a tool to apply unreasonably large amounts of pressure upon your team members, it will turn off both buyers and your business reps, which simply cannot be afforded.

 To conclude, I hope you found a contest suited to your needs on this list.
-And if not, I hope you’ve been inspired to create your own to help get your teammates back on track and allows your business to secure more deals.
+And if not, I hope you’ve been inspired to create your own to help get your teammates back on track and allow your business to secure more deals.

 Good luck!